H-E-B: Charitable activity

 The company gives 5% of annual pretax earnings to causes in the areas in which it operates, including education and food banks.
-The Excellence in Education Awards are an annual charitable program maintained by H-E-B since 2000, in which teachers, administrators and schools in Texas are recognized, with awards totaling $500,000 in contributions in 2009.
+The Excellence in Education Awards is an annual charitable program maintained by H-E-B since 2000, in which teachers, administrators, and schools in Texas are recognized, with awards totaling $500,000 in contributions in 2009.

 H-E-B coordinated donations to relief efforts in the wake of a fertilizer plant fire and explosion in West, Texas.
 The company donated $50,000 to the American Red Cross and launched a checkstand campaign benefiting the organization to get the community involved in the relief effort.
 The company said in a news release 100% of the donations from the campaign will support the American Red Cross's disaster relief efforts.
 H-E-B also activated its emergency response units, sending the H-E-B Eddie Garcia Mobile Kitchen and water tanker to West, including donations of meals and water to the victims and first responders.

 In the aftermath of Hurricane Harvey in 2017, H-E-B donated $100,000 toward relief efforts.
 Its campaign drive for customer contributions totaled $1,000,000.
 In addition, H-E-B's Mobile Kitchen and Disaster Relief Units distributed 10,000 hot meals to volunteers and victims in the affected areas in Texas.

+In 2021, during Texas power crisis due to severe snow storms, H-E-B helped supply people with food, water, and heat.

 After the Robb Elementary School shooting in Uvalde, Texas, on May 24, 2022, in which 19 children and two teachers were killed, H-E-B and the Butt family donated $10 million toward building a new school as founding donors.
-Initial participants joining the family include Texas architectural firm, Huckabee, and Texas general contractor, Joeris General Contractors.
+Initial participants joining the family included Texas architectural firm Huckabee and Texas general contractor Joeris General Contractors.

+After the July 2025 Central Texas floods, H-E-B and the Butt family donated $5 million towards the recovery efforts.

+In October 2025, H-E-B donated $1 million to Meals On Wheels and $5 million to Texas food banks to assist those with food insecurity during the 2025 United States federal government shutdown.